AbdurazaaqMohammed/userscripts/README.md

 Userscripts developed by me

 # Installation
+These scripts were tested for use with [Violentmonkey](https://violentmonkey.github.io/) but should hopefully work with any userscript manager.

-Click on any script then click "Raw" (the links below are already raw links) and your userscript manager should open.
+Click on any link below, or click the script in the files then click "Raw" and your userscript manager should open.
 If you are using Cromite you may have to save the userscript and load it in Settings.

 ##  [A2ZAPK Quick Download](https://github.com/AbdurazaaqMohammed/userscripts/raw/main/A2ZAPK-quick-download.user.js)
 Redirect to download page when you click an app on A2ZAPK and starts the download, even if the anti-adblock message is showing.